thriveweb/sailinginparadise/content/boatTours/2018-08-31-family-gatherings.md

   ## gold coast Family yacht charters

-  There is something about spending time with family on the water that spans generations.
+  There is something about the appeal of a day on the water that spans generations.
 When you charter a boat with Sailing in Paradise we aim to provide a special experience the whole family will enjoy.
 Loved by the grandparents just as much as the kids (and everybody in between) our 2